DufferDeepu/Zentry/README.md

-Zentry - Gaming Landing Page 🎮
+Zentry - Gaming Landing Page 🎮<br>
 <br>
 Zentry is a modern and dynamic gaming landing page clone designed to captivate audiences and showcase gaming content in an engaging and visually appealing manner.
 Built using cutting-edge web technologies, Zentry offers smooth animations, a responsive design, and a sleek user interface. 🌟
 <br>